 At Comprehensive Advisor, we care about your relationship.
 We want to help you by taking some of the financial burden off your back.
 If you know that your relationship and your finances would benefit from the objectivity and experience of a professional, we are here to help.
 Email us at info@ComprehensiveAdvisor.com or call (760) 813-2125 to start your journey toward financial harmony.

-Brett and John previously worked as Registered Representatives with Securities America, one of the largest independent broker/dealers in the country, and currently offer advisory services through Legacy Road, LLC, and/or AE Wealth Management, LLC.
-Both are passionate about educating clients on retirement planning.
-They take a common-sense approach to the planning process and work with clients to create a retirement road map to help ensure their assets are protected and they receive the income needed to enjoy their future.
-Based in Carlsbad, California, they work with clients throughout San Diego County.
+With a combined experience of over three decades in the financial services industry, our advisors hail from some of the largest independent broker/dealers and banking institutions in the country.
+They have dedicated their professional careers to creating personalized financial strategies for individuals and families who seek successful retirement planning and currently offer investment advisory services through AE Wealth Management, LLC.
+Our advisors take a common-sense approach to the planning process and work with clients to create a retirement road map to help ensure their assets are protected and they receive the income needed to enjoy their future.
+Based in Carlsbad, California, they work with clients throughout San Diego County and beyond.
 Learn more by connecting with Brett on LinkedIn or email them at info@ComprehensiveAdvisor.com.

 Ready to take